Subshifts with sparse traces: Introduction

 \begin{theorem} Let $X$ be a one-dimensional transitive SFT and $f : X \to X$ a cellular automaton.
 Then $f$ is nilpotent if and only if it is asymptotically nilpotent. \end{theorem}

-This is a direct corollary of the following, proved in Proposition~\ref{prop:TraceLimitSpaceshipProof}, which in turn is a direct corollary of Theorem~\ref{thm:Main}.
-By a \emph{glider} we mean a finite configuration that is shifted by some power of the cellular automaton.
+This is a direct corollary of the following, proved as Proposition~\ref{prop:TraceLimitSpaceshipProof}, which in turn is a direct corollary of Theorem~\ref{thm:Main}.
+By a \emph{glider} we mean a non-trivial finite configuration that is shifted by some power of the cellular automaton.

-\begin{proposition} If $f : X \to X$ be a cellular automaton on a one-dimensional subshift $X$.
+\begin{proposition} Let $f : X \to X$ be a cellular automaton on a one-dimensional subshift $X$.
 If either $f$ is asymptotically nilpotent, the limit set of $f$ is sparse, or the closure of the asymptotic set of $f$ is sparse, then $f$ has a glider. \end{proposition}

-An asymptotically nilpotent CA on an SFT cannot have a glider, as gluing infinitely many gliders together would clearly give a non-nilpotent configuration.
+An asymptotically nilpotent CA on an SFT cannot have a glider, as gluing infinitely many gliders together with bounded gaps would clearly give a configuration that does not tend to the all-zero configuration.
 Thus Theorem~\ref{thm:GuillonRichard} follows from Proposition~\ref{prop:TraceLimitSpaceship}.

-We also state two decidability results obtained by the author and coauthors.
+We also state two decidability results obtained by the author and coauthors, for which we obtain new proofs.
 The following is one of the main decidability results in \cite{SaTo12c}.

 \begin{theorem} If $X$ is a one-dimensional countable sofic shift, then nilpotency of cellular automata on $X$ is decidable. \end{theorem}

 After characterizing countable sofic shifts as ones consisting of periodic patterns and finitely many transitions between them, this theorem follows from Proposition~\ref{prop:TraceLimitSpaceship} by observing that the existence of gliders for a CA on a sofic shift is semidecidable, and nilpotency is semidecidable.